TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/redux-example.md

 ```

-In this file we:
+In this file, we:

 - import function and types: `createSlice`, `Dispatch`, `PayloadAction` from the `@reduxjs/toolkit`
 - and the `notify()` function from the `LoginForm` component.
 Why from there?
 In our opinion, it belongs there.
 We just want to use it in the `reducers.ts` file, that's why we have imported it here
-- create the type for our `initialState` (type `FormState`), and create `initialState` which contains only `login` and `password`, because it's all we need in our simple form
+- create the type for our `initialState` (type `FormState`) and create `initialState`, which contains only `login` and `password`, because it's all we need in our simple form
-- create `formSlice` which contains our reducers: `updateLogin`, `updatePassword` and `submit`. <br/>
+- create `formSlice`, which contains our reducers: `updateLogin`, `updatePassword` and `submit`. <br/>
-  The `updateLogin` and the `updatePassword` are just updaters, which are responsible for our state change, but `submit` is a function that sends our data to the backend (Of course, as we can see, it is not doing that.
-It's just making simple validation, and check if the login and the password have at least 4 characters but shhh ;) ). <br/>
+  `updateLogin` and `updatePassword` are just updaters, which are responsible for our state change, but `submit` is a function that sends our data to the backend (Of course, as we can see, it is not doing that.
+It's just making a simple validation and checking if the login and the password have at least 4 characters but shhh ;) ). <br/>
   If there is a problem with validation, our `error` notifications are used.
-If everything is fine, we use `success` notification.
+If everything is fine, we use the `success` notification.
 - after that, we just export our reducer function and the reducer itself
-- The last step is to create `fetchUsers` function, which imitates the time we need to get a response from the backend.
+- The last step is to create the `fetchUsers` function, which imitates the time we need to get a response from the backend.
 In fact, we just wrap our `submit` here

 This is where we used our `notify()` function.
 Let's go to the last file: `LoginForm` where we use all of that.